Tarat0r/BadUSB/README.md

 # BadUSB
-A BadUSB script that sends all passwords over SSH to a remote server
+A BadUSB script that sends all Wi-Fi passwords over SSH to a remote server